 - Once the dough is done rising, punch it down and roll out into a large, flat rectangle on a floured surface.
 Now, form into a 1-2 inch wide log.
 Cut log into 12 slices.

 - Meanwhile, roll out four dough slices into circles.
-Place about 2 Tbsp. of the filling into a lump in the middle of the circle and then pull up all the sides and pinch completely closed.
+Place about 2 tablespoons of the filling into a lump in the middle of the circle and then pull up all the sides and pinch completely closed.
 Repeat with the remaining three.
 Flip so the seam is on the underside and place on a flat surface to rest for 10 minutes.

 - Once the water is boiling and the buns have rested, coat the steamer basket with a nonstick cooking spray and place the buns, seam down into the steamer basket.
 Try not to let them touch if possible, as they will puff up when steaming.

 - Allow them to steam for 15 minutes.
-In the mean time, prep your next batch of buns.
+In the meantime, prep your next batch of buns.
 When they are done steaming, unplug the steamer and crack the lid just a teensy bit.
 Very slowly, like over the course of one minute, open the lid.
-If you open it all at once, the difference in the ambient air temperature versus the steam temperature will cause the buns to collapse and they won’t be pillowy, but instead dense, hardened and sad.
+If you open it all at once, the difference in the ambient air temperature versus the steam temperature will cause the buns to collapse and they won't be pillowy, but instead dense, hardened and sad.
 Take the time to very, very, slowly open the lid.
-I also peek inside to make sure that they aren’t falling as I open the lid.
+I also peek inside to make sure that they aren't falling as I open the lid.
 Remove them with a spatula and set aside to cool.

 - Repeat with the two remaining batches, ensuring that they are allowed to rest for 10 minutes prior to steaming and that the lid is opened slowly once done steaming.
 Add more water as needed and bring back to a boil before steaming.

 - Serve warm.
 Cover and refrigerate leftovers.
 Pop them in the microwave for 20 seconds prior to eating, if refrigerated.